apioo/fusio/doc/get_started.rst

   .. code-block:: yaml

     migration:
-      Acme-Mysql:
+      Default-Connection:
-        - resources/sql/v1_schema.sql
+        - resources/sql/v1_schema.php

 Through the command ``php bin/fusio deploy`` you can deploy the API.
-It is now possible to visit the API endpoint at: ``/news``.
+It is now possible to visit the API endpoint at: ``/todo``.

 Access a non-public API endpoint
 --------------------------------

-The POST method of the news API is not public, because of this you need an access token in order to send a POST request.
+The POST method of the todo API is not public, because of this you need an access token in order to send a POST request.

 * **Create a scope**

-  At first we must create a scope for the ``/news`` API endpoint.
+  At first we must create a scope for the ``/todo`` API endpoint.
 Therefor login to the backend an go to the scope panel.
-Click on the plus button and create a new scope ``news`` which has the ``/news`` route assigned.
+Click on the plus button and create a new scope ``todo`` which has the ``/todo`` route assigned.

 * **Assign the scope to your user**

   In order to use a scope, the scope must be assigned to your user account.
-  Therefor go to the user panel click on the edit button and assign the ``news`` scope to your user.
+  Therefor go to the user panel click on the edit button and assign the ``todo`` scope to your user.

 * **Request a JWT**